openedx/edx-proctoring/docs/testing/test_plan.md

 ### Test Cases

-#### A verified learner is able to start, complete, and submit a proctored exam
+#### A paid track learner is able to start, complete, and submit a proctored exam
-- [ ] Log in as a verified learner and navigate to the exam section
+- [ ] Log in as a verified learner and navigate to the proctored exam section
 - [ ] You should see an interstitial with the following information:
     - [ ] Statement that this is a proctored exam
     - [ ] A button or link to continue